Sustainability as a competence

 In order to be at the forefront, Amstein + Walthert is committed to the three dimensions of sustainability - society, economy, environment - and is constantly implementing new measures in this area.
 For the long-term and sustainable planning of our commitment, we have developed sustainability goals for the entire Group and have adopted binding targets.

 Our company is established throughout Switzerland and in Lyon (F).
-In 2019, we employed an average of 1,109 people at 15 locations, with a female share of around 20%.
+We employed 1,118 people at 14 sites, with a female share of around 20% per 31st of December 2021.
 One of our main concerns is the continuous training and development of our specialists and apprentices.
-In 2019, our employees* completed over 5,500 hours of further training at the internal A+W University.
+In 2021, our employees* completed over 4965 hours of further training at the internal A+W University.

 Energy and greenhouse gas emissions

 As a company, we need energy in a variety of forms: for heating our buildings, for operating electrical systems or for occupational mobility.
-In 2019, our total demand amounted to 2,935 MWh (primary energy).
-While electricity and heat consumption has fallen, the primary energy requirement for occupational mobility has continued to rise (public transport +8.8%, motorised transport +17.5%).
+In 2021, our total demand amounted to 6,150 MWh (primary energy, including commuter mobility).
+Compared to the previous year, this has increased by 5%, which is partly due to the weather and the pandemic.

-The survey on commuter mobility carried out at the beginning of 2020 showed that the employees of Amstein + Walthert AG cover around 66% of their working distances (in km) by public transport and 8% by muscle power.
-The remaining 26% are covered by motorised private transport (car, motorbike, etc.).
-This means that the modal split has hardly changed compared to 2017.
-The share of public transport has decreased by 2 percentage points in favour of motorised and non-motorised transport in equal measure.
+The commuter mobility survey is carried out all two years and last at the beginning of 2020.
+It showed that the employees of Amstein + Walthert AG cover around 66% of their journeys to work (in km) on public transport and 8% by human-powered transport.
+The remaining 26% is covered by private motorised transport (car, motorbike, etc.).
+This means that the modal split has hardly changed compared with 2017.
+The share of public transport has decreased by 2 percentage points in equal parts in favour of motorised and non-motorised transport.

-The reduction of resource consumption is also an important concern of Amstein + Walthert AG.
-Waste volumes have been reduced in practically all divisions.
-In 2019, almost 20 kg of industrial waste per full-time employee was generated, almost 7 kg less than in 2017.
-We recycle about 48% of our waste.
-Water consumption also fell in 2019 to 194 litres per square metre of energy reference area, or 19 litres per employee* full-time equivalent and working day.
+Reducing resource consumption is also an important concern at Amstein + Walthert AG.
+Waste volumes have been reduced in practically all divisions, which is certainly also due to the fact that employees worked at home more often.
+In 2021, almost 15 kg of industrial waste per full-time employee was generated.
+Compared with 2017, the amount of waste per employee full-time equivalent was reduced by one third.
+We recycle about 49% of our waste.
+Water consumption also fell in 2021 to 155 litres per square metre of energy reference area, or 18 litres per employee full-time equivalent and working day.

 «With our know-how, our passion for innovation combined with tradition and values, we make smart contributions to sustainable sites, civil engineering and building construction projects.»